How To Expand Your Small Preschool

-- You could use a bench for the kids’ seating with a storage inside it to store kids’ possessions.
+- You could use a bench for the kids’ seating with storage inside it to store kids’ possessions.

-- You could use a table that has an inside storage which you can use for storing the things used inside of it like art supplies, extra pencils, etc.
+- You could use a table that has inside storage which you can use for storing the things used inside of it like art supplies, extra pencils, etc.

 - You can also use storage ottomans to seat kids and manage to store whatever you need inside.

 Hidden furniture is one of the ways you can maximize the space and still practice the needed activities.
 As you can benefit from them but remain out of sight by hiding the furniture that you don’t need all the time.
-For instance, if in you nursery the kids could have a nap in the middle of the day then you could use folded beds that turns into seating are when it’s not used, or if you provide the kids in your preschool a meal within the day you can have one of these folded tables that you can unfold it and set it aside when not used.
-These are just little things you can do but will have a big effect on how neat the space is.
+For instance, if in your nursery the kids could have a nap in the middle of the day then you could use folded beds that turns into seatings when it’s not used, or if you provide the kids in your preschool a meal within the day you can have one of these folded tables that you can unfold it and set it aside when not used.
+These are just little things you can do but will have a great effect on how neat the space is.

 Dead space back to life:

 Dead space is a hidden treasure.
 So, if you have one in your space you better start using them.
-First you need to detect the space and figure out how you can benefit from it.
+First, you need to detect the space and figure out how you can benefit from it.
 For example, you can use the space under the window for extra storage or maybe as a seating area.
 You can also use the ceiling to hang up things to keep out of your sight and increase the space on hand.

-You may overlook the decor and the interior and think it doesn’t matter but in fact decor and the interior affect the space so much and help a lot in creating the illusion of a bigger space.
+You may overlook the decor and the interior and think it doesn’t matter but in fact, decor and the interior affect the space so much and help a lot in creating the illusion of a bigger space.
 Here are some advices that you can use to elevate and brighten up your space:

 - Use always lighter paint colors.
 Lighter colors give the space a spacious feeling and open the space more than darker colors that close the space.